z4yx/GoAuthing/README.md

        OPTIONS:
-         --ip value         authenticating for specified IP address --no-check, -n     skip online checking, always send login request --logout, -o       de-auth of the online account (for compatibility) --ipv6, -6         authenticating for IPv6 (auth6.tsinghua)
+         --ip value         authenticating for specified IP address --no-check, -n     skip online checking, always send login request --logout, -o       de-auth of the online account (behaves the same as deauth command, for backward-compatibility) --ipv6, -6         authenticating for IPv6 (auth6.tsinghua)
          --host value       use customized hostname of srun4000 --insecure         use http instead of https